 Its unique qualities received worldwide recognition when it was included in the World Heritage list in December 1982.

-The section is responsible for the development and implementation of strategic plans including the Strategic Plan for Management of the Lord Howe Island Group World Heritage Property, the Permanent Park Preserve Plan of Management, Lord Howe Island Biodiversity Management Plan and Community-based Cultural Heritage Study.
+The development and implementation of strategic plans, including the Strategic Plan for Management of the Lord Howe Island Group World Heritage Property, the Permanent Park Preserve Plan of Management, the Lord Howe Island Biodiversity Management Plan; and the Community-based Cultural Heritage Study.